Ambitious-idiot/simple-ray-tracing/README.md

 To address the Mach bands, use Hermitian smoothing.
 To get higher-frequency texture, add arg scale.
 To make the texture less blocky looking, use random unit vectors rather than doubles.
 When calculating noise, use dot(rand_vec, weight).
+Turbulence: sum of Perlin noise with different frequencies.